 Bonded certificate of title

-If your vehicle cannot be titled or registered by your county treasurer because you do not have the proper title documents, you may be able to file a bond as a condition of obtaining a title and registration plates.
+If your vehicle cannot be titled or registered by a county treasurer because you do not have the proper title documents, you may be able to file a bond as a condition of obtaining a title and registration plates.
 However, a vehicle issued a junking certificate cannot be reinstated through the bonding procedure unless the vehicle is 25 years or older, ref.
 Iowa Code 321.24.
 Submit the following to the Iowa DOT's Office of Vehicle & Motor Carrier Services, P.O.
 Box 9278, Des Moines, Iowa 50306-9278.

 To avoid processing delays please submit the following required supporting documents: